dblock/code.dblock.org/_posts/2011/2011-01-20-dotnetinstaller-uac-elevation-on-install.markdown

 #### How does it work?

-dotNetInstaller will check whether you’re running a compatible operating system.
-If you’re on Windows XP, it will require the user to have administrative rights and fail with a message if those aren’t present.
+dotNetInstaller will check whether you're running a compatible operating system.
+If you're on Windows XP, it will require the user to have administrative rights and fail with a message if those aren't present.
 On Vista and Windows 7, it will re-launch an elevated version of itself.
 Although many samples are available on the internet, the code was quite involved – thanks Neil!

 #### How do I enable UAC elevation?